carapace-finance/website/docs/protocol-mechanics/protection_sellers.md

 ## Withdrawal

 Sellers can make a withdrawal request at any time by specifying the sToken amount that they wish to withdraw.
-As explained in our [White Paper](/WhitePaper/#premium-pricing), sToken amount equals funds deposited plus accrued premiums minus default payouts for a given seller.
+As explained in our White Paper [here](/WhitePaper/#premium-pricing), sToken amount equals funds deposited plus accrued premiums minus default payouts for a given seller.

 In addition, protection sellers will always have the ability to sell sTokens in the secondary market as long as there is a buyer.